 The insurance policies bought covers the companies for a year before the insurance company reviews the level of claims made and provides the company with a new quotation when the renewal date is near.
 There can only be two possibilities- either the insurance company finds the level of claims to be acceptable or they find that the level of claims is too high and they are not profiting as much.
 We will address both of these situations.

-The second situation - where the insurance company finds the level of claims to be too high.
-As such, they will undoubtedly increase the level of premium paid come the renewal period.
-When the time comes to renew the policy again the coming year, if the level of claims are acceptable it will bring us back to the first situation.
+The second situation: the insurance company finds the level of claims to be too high.
+As such, they will undoubtedly increase the level of premium paid during the renewal period.
+When the time comes to renew the policy again the coming year, if the level of claims are acceptable, it will bring us back to the first situation.
 Otherwise, the premium paid will be loaded (increased) again.

-Overall, not only will the company be ‘overpaying’, but they face the risk of the premium increasing which will call for the company to re-allocate the budget and reduce the funds available for other areas.
+Overall, not only will the company be ‘overpaying’, but they also face the risk of their premiums increasing, which will call for the company to re-allocate their budgets and reduce the funds available for other areas.

 3. Lack of real-time data insights

-As the insurance company is in charge of the claims and do not provide any real-time updates, HRs will be not able to accurately track the usage of the medical benefits nor monitor any trends.
+As the insurance company is in charge of the claims and do not provide any real-time updates, HR will be not able to accurately track the usage of the medical benefits or monitor any trends in activity.